-As part of the merger agreement with Scioderm, we have agreed to pay up to an additional \$361 million to Scioderm shareholders, option holders, and warrant holders upon achievement of certain clinical and regulatory milestones, and \$257 million to Scioderm shareholders, option holders, and warrant holders upon achievement of certain sales milestones.
-If SD-101 is approved, EB qualifies as a rare pediatric disease and Amicus will request a Priority Review Voucher.
-If the Priority Review Voucher is obtained and subsequently sold, we will pay Scioderm shareholders, option holders and warrant holders the lesser of \$100 million in the aggregate or 50% of the proceeds of such sale.
+As part of the merger agreement with Scioderm, we have agreed to pay up to an additional \$361 million to Scioderm stockholders, option holders, and warrant holders upon achievement of certain clinical and regulatory milestones, and \$257 million to Scioderm stockholders, option holders, and warrant holders upon achievement of certain sales milestones.
+If SD-101 is approved, EB qualifies as a rare pediatric disease and we will request a Priority Review Voucher.
+If the Priority Review Voucher is obtained and subsequently sold, we will pay Scioderm stockholders, option holders and warrant holders the lesser of \$100 million in the aggregate or 50% of the proceeds of such sale.
+In April 2016, while the total clinical and regulatory approval milestone payments remain unchanged at \$361 million, the allocation between the clinical and regulatory approval milestone payments were revised as follows: clinical milestones of up to \$81 million and regulatory approval milestone payments of up to \$280 million.
+The commercial milestone payments of up to \$257 million remained unchanged.
+During the second quarter of 2016, we reached the first event based milestone for Scioderm, which was the 50% enrollment of patients in the Phase 3 study.
+The milestone payment for this event was \$5.0 million which was paid in cash during the second quarter of 2016.

 As part of the acquisition of Callidus, we will be obligated to make additional payments to the former stockholders of Callidus upon the achievement by the Company of certain clinical milestones of up to \$35 million and regulatory approval milestones of up to \$105 million as set forth in the merger agreement, provided that the aggregate consideration shall not exceed \$130 million.
-We may, at our election, satisfy certain milestone payments identified in the merger agreement aggregating \$40 million in shares of its Common Stock (calculated based on a price per share equal to the average of the last closing bid price per share for the Common Stock on The NASDAQ Global Select Market for the ten (10) trading days immediately preceding the date of payment).
-The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that the Company is permitted to, but chooses not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
+We may, at our election, satisfy certain milestone payments identified in the merger agreement aggregating \$40 million in shares of our Common Stock (calculated based on a price per share equal to the average of the last closing bid price per share for the Common Stock on The NASDAQ Global Select Market for the ten trading days immediately preceding the date of payment).
+The milestone payments not permitted to be satisfied in Common Stock (as well as any payments that the we are permitted to, but choose not to, satisfy in Common Stock), as a result of the terms of the merger agreement, the rules of The NASDAQ Global Select Market, or otherwise, will be paid in cash.
+During the second quarter of 2016, we reached the first clinical milestone for Callidus, which was the dosing of the first patient in a Phase 1 or 2 study.
+The milestone payment for this event was \$6.0 million which was paid in the Company's stock during the second quarter of 2016.